michauMiau/OcuBea/README.md

 Libraries such as FFMPEG, Go2RTC and others will be used to encode the video and stream it

-Unlike the original app which only used h264, different codecs such as H265, AVIF and other codecs will be availble depending on the availible hardware/software encoders avaiilble on the host device
+Unlike the original app which only used h264, different codecs such as H265, AVIF and other codecs will be availble depending on the availible hardware/software encoders avaiilble on the host and decoders on the client device

 ## Requirements
 Must run on android 6 or later